 9. Leverage Influencer Marketing

 Influencers are becoming more and more popular on social media, both for businesses and the average person.
-They have access to an audience you want to tap into, especially if their demographics are people you want to target.
-That’s why if you haven’t already, consider leveraging influencer marketing in your social media strategy.
+They have access to an audience you want to tap into, especially if the Instagram followers demographics of the influencers are people you want to target.
+That’s why if you haven’t already, consider leveraging influencer marketing in your social media strategy, Influencer marketing is still a new niche where some of the best practices can be missed, that's why is important to check data about real followers.

 10. Social Media Listening